 S: There must have been something.
 I wouldn't have chosen Ella if I hadn't got on with her!

 E: When I went over to see the flat, we ended up chatting for ages – having a cup of tea, and really getting on.
-We realised we're actually quite similar.
-Then I sealed the deal with some Pip & Nut... literally just grabbed it out my bag and was like 'If you choose me, I can give you a constant supply of nut butter!'
+Then I sealed the deal with some Pip & Nut... literally just grabbed it out my bag and said 'If you give me the room I can give you a constant supply of nut butter!'

 S: We have a lot in common.
 We're both really interested in food, and had both done a lot of work in that industry.
 It just meshed really well straight away.